vtamara/seguridad-j/_posts/2010-08-05-post-image-standard.md

 ---
-title: "Post: Image (Standard)"
+title: 'Post: Image (Standard)'
 categories:
 - Post Formats
 tags:
 - image
 - Post Formats

 ---
 The preferred way of using images is placing them in the `/assets/images/` directory and referencing them with an absolute path.
 Prepending the filename with `{% raw %}{{ site.url }}{{ site.baseurl }}/assets/images/{% endraw %}` will make sure your images display properly in feeds and such.

 Standard image with no width modifier classes applied.